 The area of investigation is located in between 170731- 170801 Northern latitude and 830321-830451 Eastern longitudes.
-Geographically, the study area is located along the sea coast of Bay of Bengal and comes under the Eastern Ghats Mobile Belt (EGMB) covering an area about 236 km2, out of which approximately half of the area cover is under the jurisdiction of GVMC and rest comes under the Bheemili municipality.
-The study area is a part of Visakhapatnam and Bheemili municipalities.
-Bheemili is a town and mandal headquarters in Visakhapatnam district, Andhra Pradesh.
+Geographically, the area of study is located along the Bay of Bengal coast and comes under the Eastern Ghats Mobile Belt (EGMB) covering an area about 236 km2, out of which approximately half of the area cover is under the jurisdiction of Greater Visakhapatnam Municipal Corporation (GVMC) and rest comes under the Bheemili municipality.
+Bheemili is a town cum mandal headquarters in Visakhapatnam district, Andhra Pradesh.
 The 25 kilometers stretch of road from Visakhapatnam along the coastline to Bheemili is a picturesque.
-The study is confined to recent expansion of four lane roads connecting Visakhapatnam and Bheemili.
+The study is concentrated to the recent expansion of four lane roads connecting Visakhapatnam and Bheemili.
 The road lay adjacent to the sea coast of Bay of Bengal and is under the natural vagaries of sea coast on one side; land and its natural activities on the other side render the road vulnerable.
-Recently; IT Parks, Rama Naidu Cinema Studio, several resorts and urban built-up lands came into existence.
-These anthropogenic activities have altered the topography along the road system.
+Recently, several resorts and urban built-up lands came into existence.
+These anthropogenic activities have turned-up the topography along the road system.
 The traffic load is increasing year after year.
-In view of the traffic load recent road expansion has been taken up in place of old road network.
+In view of the traffic load, recent road expansion has been taken into account of the old road network.
 This activity has led to cutting of hill flanks, foothills, sea sand dunes, culverts, drainages and highly denuded land forms etc

-Figure1: Location Map of the Study Area as viewed on IRS 1D LISS III, 2004.
+Figure1: Location Map of the present study area as viewed on IRS 1D LISS III, 2004.

 3. METHODOLOGY

-The investigation zone covers 2 sequences of the Survey of India (SOI) toposheets, they are 65 O/5 and 65 O/2 on 1: 50000 scale.
-These toposheets are geo-rectified and projected to polyconic projection (the Metric system units - meters are used as in the present study).
-The Visakhapatnam toposheet map has been scanned and saved in .jpg format and then it is imported into image format which is then referenced to polyconic projection using ERDAS IMAGINE 9.1 software.
-The study area boundary is digitized and overlaid on Mosaic; demarked the study area boundary on 1:50000 toposheet and later verified by ground truthing.
-Necessary corrections were made and checked in the field with the help of GPS.
+The investigation zone covers 2 sequences of the Survey of India (SOI) topographic maps, they are 65 O/5 and 65 O/2 on 1: 50000 scale.
+These maps are geo-rectified and projected to polyconic projection.
+Visakhapatnam topographic map has been scanned and saved in .jpg format which is then referenced to polyconic projection using ERDAS IMAGINE 9.1 software.
+The study area boundary is demarked on 1:50000 toposheet and later verified by ground truthing.
+Essential corrections were carried out and checked in the field with the help of GPS.
 Image processing was carried out for IRS - ID LISS -III (23.5m resolution) - dated April, 2004 (satellite imagery shown in Figure 1).
 After applying necessary image enhancement, Geology map has been generated using the GSI Visakhapatnam District map 2001.
-In the present study, the following weight classes were assigned on the basis of rock type which in turn its ease to weathering cohesiveness and erosion.
+In the present study, the following weight classes were assigned to different rock types which in turn, is easy to study weathering, cohesiveness and erosion.
 The following weight classes assigned to the rock types in which khondalite country rock is considered in the GIS analysis.
 (Table 1).
 The area covered under each class is given in Table 2.
 The geology map of the area is shown in Figure.
 2.

-ISSN NO: 2249-7455
+ISSN NO : 2249-7455